BasmaElhoseny01/Users-Card-WebPage/README.md

 ### Notes:
  • The buttons in the header are links but are directed to nothing.
 Only the links in the footer are directed to my social media accounts.<br>
- • The Counter for the No of users in the header is calculated automatically. ie if a user is removed the counter is decremented by 1 automatically.
+ • The counter for the no. of users in the header is calculated automatically. i.e. if a user is removed the counter is decremented by 1 automatically.
  <img src="https://github.com/BasmaElhoseny01/Users-Card-WebPage/blob/main/Screenshot%202.png"/>